 She also appeared as herself in “A Very Murray Christmas” and guest-starred in two episodes of “Two and a Half Men.”
 She’s won a few awards for her acting gigs, including a People’s Choice Award for Favorite Breakout Movie Actress in 2010.

-More recently, Cyrus signed a deal in 2021 with NBCUniversal Television and Streaming that calls for her production company, Hopetown Entertainment, to develop scripted and unscripted programming for the NBCU family of networks.
+In 2021, Cyrus signed a deal with NBCUniversal Television and Streaming that calls for her production company, Hopetown Entertainment, to develop scripted and unscripted programming for the NBCU family of networks.
 As reported by Variety, she also signed on to star in three specials as part of the deal, the value of which wasn’t disclosed.

 Miley Cyrus has an eye for real estate and bought her “starter” home at age 18 in Studio City, California, for $3.9 million, Love Property reported.
 She is believed to still own the property.